hemanth22/learntlessons/docs/_coverpage.md

-# Quick Unix and Scripting snippets
+# Unix and Scripting snippets

 > Quick Unix and Scripting snippets